rails/jbuilder/README.md

   json.visitors calculate_visitors(@message)
 end

-# You can use partials as well, just remember to pass in the json instance
+# You can use partials as well.
+The following line will render the file
+# RAILS_ROOT/app/views/api/comments/_comments and set a local variable
+# 'comments' with all this message's comments which you can use inside
+# the partial.
 json.partial! "api/comments/comments", comments: @message.comments
 ```